juneunjaypark/juneunjaypark/content/authors/admin/_index.md

     url: https://psychology.illinois.edu/directory/profile/juneunp2

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on health issues from a socio-contextual perspective.
+bio: My research focuses on health behaviors from a psychological perspective.

 # Interests to show in About widget
 interests: